NEW ZEALAND

 No, I'm alive, fully alive!

-This is a virile man
+This is the virile man

 who is bringing harmony and peace!